Polyethylene terephthalate: History

 PET was patented in 1941 by John Rex Whinfield, James Tennant Dickson and their employer the Calico Printers' Association of Manchester, England.
 E. I. DuPont de Nemours in Delaware, United States, first produced Dacron (PET fiber) in 1950 and used the trademark Mylar (boPET film) in June 1951 and received registration of it in 1952.
 It is still the best-known name used for polyester film.
 The current owner of the trademark is DuPont Teijin Films.

-In the Soviet Union, PET was first manufactured in the laboratories of the Institute of High-Molecular Compounds of the USSR Academy of Sciences in 1949, and its name "Lavsan" is an acronym thereof (лаборатории Института высокомолекулярных соединений Академии наук СССР).
+In the Soviet Union, PET was independently developed in the laboratories of the Institute of High-Molecular Compounds of the USSR Academy of Sciences in 1949, and its Russian name "Lavsan" is an acronym thereof (лаборатории Института высокомолекулярных соединений Академии наук СССР).

 The PET bottle was invented in 1973 by Nathaniel Wyeth and patented by DuPont.

 Physical properties

 Sailcloth is typically made from PET fibers also known as polyester or under the brand name Dacron; colorful lightweight spinnakers are usually made of nylon.

 PET in its most stable state is a colorless, semi-crystalline resin.
 However it is intrinsically slow to crystallize compared to other semicrystalline polymers.
 Depending on processing conditions it can be formed into either non-crystalline (amorphous) or crystalline articles.
 Its amenability to drawing in manufacturing makes PET useful in fibre and film applications.
 It is strong and impact-resistant.
-PET is hygroscopic and absorbs water.
+PET is hygroscopic.

 Transparent products can be produced by rapidly cooling molten polymer below the glass transition temperature (T_{g}) to form a non-crystalline amorphous solid.
-Like glass, amorphous PET forms when its molecules are not given enough time to arrange themselves in an orderly, crystalline fashion as the melt is cooled.
-While at room temperature the molecules are frozen in place, if enough heat energy is put back into them afterward by heating the material above T_{g}, they can begin to move again, allowing crystals to nucleate and grow.
-This procedure is known as cold crystallization.
-Amorphous PET also crystallizes and becomes opaque when exposed to solvents, such as chloroform or toluene.
+Amorphous PET forms by rapidly cooling the melt.
+This glassy state tends to crystallize upon heating the material above T_{g}, a process known as cold crystallization.
+Amorphous PET also crystallizes and becomes opaque when exposed to some solvents, such as chloroform or toluene.

-A more crystalline product can be produced by allowing the molten polymer to cool slowly.
+A more crystalline product can be produced by cooling the molten polymer slowly.
 Rather than forming one large single crystal, this material has a number of spherulites (crystallized areas) each containing many small crystallites (grains).
 Light tends to scatter as it crosses the boundaries between crystallites and the amorphous regions between them, causing the resulting solid to be translucent.
 Orientation also renders polymers more transparent.
 This is why BOPET film and bottles are both crystalline, to a degree, and transparent.

 Flavor absorption

 PET has an affinity for hydrophobic flavors, and drinks sometimes need to be formulated with a higher flavor dosage, compared to those going into glass, to offset the flavor taken up by the container.
-While heavy gauge PET bottles returned for re-use, as in some EU countries, the propensity of PET to absorb flavors makes it necessary to conduct a "sniffer test" on returned bottles to avoid cross-contamination of flavors.
+When returned for reuse, as in some EU countries, PET's propensity to absorb flavors makes it necessary to conduct a "sniffer test" on some returned bottles to avoid cross-contamination of flavors.